|

 shooting a 6mm Lee straight-pull.
 Valmore Forgett II of Navy

 Arms finally succumbed to a rare cancerous blood disease.
-These friends will be sorely missed... unfortunately
+These friends are sorely missed... unfortunately

 Mick Smith of Smiths Sports